Lake Tritriva

 Lake Tritriva is a volcanic lake in southwest-central Madagascar, in the region of Vàkinankàratra, located near the village of Belazao.
 In a distance of 15 km from Antsirabe, it is easy to reach by the National Road 34.

 There's a strict Fady (taboo) for this lake and swimming is not allowed.

 The lake fills an extinct crater in a region notable also for the presence of many hot springs.
 It sits in the vent of an oval volcanic cone enclosed in vertical gneiss cliffs.
 The rim of the cone is about 2000 m above sea level, while the surface of the lake is approximately 50 m below the rim.
 The lake's water level drops during the rainy season and rises when the monsoon rains have ceased.

+The lake is up to 160 m deep, making it Madagascar's deepest lake.